runtimeverification/quiz/blogpost.md

 Again, if you're not familiar with this vocabulary and notation, just ignore it.

+---

-If we quiz this fate:
+Now let's quiz this new fate:

 ```
 +quiz !>